Karthikeya58/Bus_Pass_System/README.md

 # • Lost/Misprint bus passes:

-– The administrator must validate the user’s complaint and then issue a replacement bus pass as necessary.
+– The administrator must validate the user’s complaint and then issue a replacement bus pass as necessary.